-Foundation Knowledge Areas 1 Molecular, biochemical, cellular, and systems-level development, structure and function 2 Physics and chemistry to explain normal biology and pathobiology 3 Physics and chemistry to explain the characteristics and use of technologies and materials 4 Principles of genetic, congenital and developmental diseases and conditions and their clinical features to understand patient risk 5 Cellular and molecular bases of immune and non-immune host defense mechanism.
+FOUNDATION KNOWLEDGE AREAS 1 Molecular, biochemical, cellular, and systems-level development, structure and function 2 Physics and chemistry to explain normal biology and pathobiology 3 Physics and chemistry to explain the characteristics and use of technologies and materials 4 Principles of genetic, congenital and developmental diseases and conditions and their clinical features to understand patient risk 5 Cellular and molecular bases of immune and non-immune host defense mechanism.
 6 General and disease-specific pathology to assess patient risk 7 The biology of microorganisms in physiology and pathology 8 Pharmacology 9 Behavioral sciences, ethics, and jurisprudence 10 Research methodology and analysis, and informatics tools

-A detailed description and explanation of the Foundation Knowledge areas is provided on the JCNDE's website, in a document entitled "Foundation of Knowledge for the General Dentist" that can be accessed via https://jcnde.ada.org/inbde/inbde-prepare.
-This document presents the following concerning each Foundation Knowledge area:
+A detailed description and explanation of the Foundation Knowledge areas is provided on the JCNDE's website, in a document entitled "Foundation of Knowledge for the General Dentist" that can be accessed via ADA.org/INBDE.
+This document presents the following concerning each Foundation of Knowledge area:

-- Statement describing the general content associated with the area - · Examples of dental disciplines relevant to the area - · Examples of clinical dental science areas relevant to the area - · Major topics and subtopics within each area, including relevant disciplines and detailed - examples
+- Statement describing the general content associated with the area - Examples of dental disciplines relevant to the area - Examples of clinical dental science areas relevant to the area - Major topics and subtopics within each area, including relevant disciplines and detailed examples